Dedicated to Excellence In Dance

-Salt Creek Ballet was established in 1985 to present professional quality dance programming to west-suburban audiences, provide high-level performance opportunities for area dancers, and encourage appreciation and awareness of dance in an underserved area.
-The Company’s high standards and unique blend of major classical productions and artistically diverse and challenging repertory programs (including works set for the Company by both resident and guest choreographers) have brought critical acclaim, sold-out performances, and a loyal following.
+Salt Creek Ballet’s high standards and unique blend of major classical productions and artistically diverse and challenging repertory programs have brought critical acclaim, sold-out performances, and a loyal following.

 Sigurdson was able to assemble a nucleus of professionals and community leaders who shared her vision and had the requisite expertise and resources to begin the artistic and administrative process that would lead to the development of a strong, vibrant regional ballet company.
 During her tenure, the company performed a wide range of classical and contemporary works for tens of thousands of individuals while earning a national reputation for excellence in dance performance and education.

 To preserve her high standard of artistry, Sergey Kozadayev and Zhanna Dubrovskaya, were engaged as Co-Artistic Directors upon Sigurdson’s retirement in 1998.
-Trained at the famed Vaganova School in St. Petersburg, Russia, the couple danced for more than twenty years with the St. Petersburg State Ballet, performing worldwide in the leading roles of many classical and contemporary ballets.
+Trained at the famed Vaganova School in Saint Petersburg, Russia, the couple danced for more than twenty years with the Saint Petersburg State Ballet, performing worldwide in the leading roles of many classical and contemporary ballets.
 Before coming to Salt Creek Ballet, Kozadayev and Dubrovskaya spent seven years with the Colorado Ballet as Ballet Master and Ballet Mistress.
 The pair expanded and enriched Salt Creek Ballet’s repertoire with evening-length productions of La Sylphide, Sleeping Beauty and Giselle; and excerpts from La Bayadère, Le Corsaire, and Petipa’s masterpiece, Paquita.
 Salt Creek Ballet alternates these great classics with mixed repertory bills, including timeless stories, such as Alice in Wonderland (jointly choreographed by Kozadayev and former Hubbard Street Chicago dancer, Susan O’Connell) and contemporary works such as BeatBox, choreographed by Eddy Ocampo, the recipient of the International Choreography Recognition Award in 2012 and 2014.
 Dubrovskaya retired from SCB in the spring of 2017.
-Kozadayev continues to direct the school and act as Artistic Director of Salt Creek Ballet Company.
-Under his leadership, Salt Creek Ballet strives for new heights of artistic excellence.